Skip to content

 Results

-• Draft of common guidelines for policy makers on solutions to make hydrogen markets and infrastructures more sustainable.
-The guidelines were shared with civil society organisations and ministries, who were able to use them as a guide for policy processes.
-In this way, the project helped to unleash the full potential of green hydrogen to achieve climate neutrality.
+• Guidelines for policy processes: Joint guidelines were developed for policy makers on how to make hydrogen markets and infrastructures more sustainable.
+These were shared with civil society organisations and ministries, which used them as orientation in political processes.
+The project thus unlocked some potential for promoting green hydrogen to achieve climate neutrality.

 More about this project